wjasonhuang/python_utils/interview/behavioral.md

 * Improvement to current process, build infrastructure and more automation, delegate current work to team members
 * Meet revenue budget with one less person

+## Tell me about a time when you made a mistake and how you handled it.
+Running short on time and didn't excute eod delta hedge
+* immediately escalate to supervisor
+* fortunately market just closed, was able to find experts in this situation, get a quote in the market to unwind the risk
+* take away - leave enough time for process not familiar with so that can double check

 ## Describe two specific goals you set for yourself and how successful you were in meeting them.
 Pull-up challenge